 Loans are money you borrow at a low interest rate and usually repay after your education is completed.
-There two types of loans, federal and private loans.
+Three types of loans are available: federal, state, and private.

 The federal loan program requires students and parents (for dependent students) to apply for financial aid with the FAFSA.
 Students must be enrolled at least half-time (6 credits) to qualify for federal loans.
 There are three types of federal loans.